SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ec2-host-metrics.md

 <img src={useBaseUrl('img/integrations/amazon-aws/AWS-EC2-Metrics-Network-Host-Metrics.png')} alt="EC2 host metrics dashboard" />

-### AWS EC2 - TCP (Host Metrics)
+### AWS EC2 - TCP (Host OS Metrics)

-The **AWS EC2 - TCP (Host Metrics)** dashboard  provides insights into TCP traffic performance per EC2 instance throughout your infrastructure, including metrics for inbound and outbound connections, listen and established connections, and close wait and time wait connections.
+The **AWS EC2 - TCP (Host OS Metrics)** dashboard  provides insights into TCP traffic performance per EC2 instance throughout your infrastructure, including metrics for inbound and outbound connections, listen and established connections, and close wait and time wait connections.

 Use this dashboard to:
 * Quickly identify if TCP traffic for an EC2 instance is potentially causing a production issue.